 It's that time again...
-Drupal.org have released their latest version of the Drupal 6 CMS system which should be of interest to anyone hosting Drupal.
+Drupal.org have released their latest version of the Drupal 6 CMS system which should be of interest to anyone on our UK Drupal hosting service.

 The change log for 6.22 lists the following: